openfl/www.openfl.org/_posts/2016-10-11-custom-shaders-audiosource-and-more-openfl-4-3-and-lime-3-3-released.md

 We have a fresh release of OpenFL, Lime, SWF and SVG out today.

+As always, run `openfl upgrade` to fetch the latest.

 These are some highlights:

 ## Improved Custom Shader System